Kong/kongponents/docs/components/dropdown-menu.md

 The `menu` style is the standard you have seen in the example above.
 Uses a standard `primary` `KButton` with hover state over items and no notion of "selection".

 The `selectionMenu` style is good for a clearer representation of the currently selected menu item. `selected` state is handled automatically when clicking a `KDropdownItem` if used in conjunction with the `items` prop.
 If using the `items` slot, `KDropdownItem` children should use the `selectionMenuChild` prop to fire a `changed` event when clicked.
-You will need to manually control selectedness of each item using the `selected` prop.
+You will need to manually control the reactive state of the selected item.

 <div>
   <KDropdownMenu